 For over 28 years, Flower Garden Banks National Marine Sanctuary scientists and research partners have recorded data on manta rays as part of regular monitoring expeditions.
 Sanctuary research specialist Marissa Nuttall has maintained a database of images of many of the mantas seen by research divers, logging the mantas’ sex, maturity status, and size, and noting when individual mantas have been seen multiple times.
 Based on those images and observations, the sanctuary research team realized that 95 percent of the manta rays spotted in the sanctuary are smaller than mature oceanic manta rays, and many have been spotted multiple times over the course of several years.
-Those observations and other data collected by sanctuary staff indicate that the sanctuary fulfills several criteria for elasmobranch (ray, skate, and shark) nursery habitats, suggesting that Flower Garden Banks National Marine Sanctuary and its surrounding areas are places young mantas regularly visit as they are growing up.
+Those observations and other data collected by sanctuary staff indicate that the sanctuary fulfills several criteria for elasmobranch (ray, skate, and shark) nursery habitats, supporting the concept that Flower Garden Banks National Marine Sanctuary and its surrounding areas are places young mantas regularly visit as they are growing up.

 What makes a nursery so special?

 Oceanic manta rays were recently designated as threatened under the Endangered Species Act.
 However, much is still unknown about these rays, including where their critical habitats exist in U.S. waters, making it difficult to determine how best to protect them.
 Knowing the location of a nursery could help.